 Double rooms from $319.68 (BRL1,325), excluding tax at 10 per cent.

 Rates include breakfast.

 There are three new villas in the works, set to open in December 2019.
 Construction work will take place Monday to Saturday from 8am to 4pm until 31 October 2019, and the poolside restaurant will be closed during this time – breakfast will still be served in the lounge.

 Massage treatments, personal trainer, library, free WiFi in all rooms.
 In rooms: TV, minibar.

 Etnia’s bungalows are dotted around the woodland and linked by paved pathways, so each offers plenty of privacy.
 They’re all styled according to a different geographic theme – Trancoso evokes the local village, with simple murals of rural buildings and a wooden four-poster; two-story Alafiá has jungle views and space to spare.

 Occupying a clearing in the lush flora, Etnia’s pool is surrounded by cosy sun chairs.

 Insect repellent never goes amiss in these tropical climes, but otherwise just make sure you’ve a stock of holiday reading to skim through, some Haiavanas to flip-flop around in, and a mind for some serious relaxation.

-Although extra beds can be arranged (at 30 per cent of the room rate for a third person; 40 per cent for a fourth), this is a decidedly grown-up affair.
+Although extra beds can be arranged (at 10 per cent of the room rate for each additional child), this is a decidedly grown-up affair.